Nambu-Covariant Many-Body Theory I: Perturbative Approximations

 We explore here a more convenient tensor algebra that arises at the price of extending $\mathscr{H}_1$ to a vector space of double dimension.
 Such a doubled-dimension vector space was already introduced in the work of Anderson~\cite{Anderson1958} and Nambu~\cite{Nambu1960} on symmetry-broken systems.
-This extended one-body Hilbert space, $\mathscr{H}^e_1$, is defined as the product of the original one-body space and its dual,
+Instead, we find to be more convenient to work in a second quantisation formulation.
+In this case, we work with the vector space